cs4118/recitations/B-Sockets-ServerTesting/sockets-servertesting.md

 ### The client-server model
 The two endpoints in a socket connection serve different roles.
 One end acts as a *server*:
-- It tells the operating system that it should recieve incoming connections on a port number
+- It tells the operating system that it should receive incoming connections on a port number
 - It waits for incoming connections
 - When it recieves a connection, it creates a *new socket* for each client which